ChanduDhakad/BlogApplication/README.md

 #Technologies Used

-Tech Stack
+-Tech Stack
-Java
+-Java
-Spring Framework
+- Spring Framework
-Spring Boot
+- Spring Boot
-Spring Data JPA
+- Spring Data JPA
-MySQL
+- MySQL
-Swagger UI
+- Swagger UI
-Lambok
+- Lambok
-Maven
+- Maven
 Installation & Run
 Before running the API server, you should update the database config inside the application.properties file.
 Update the port number, username and password as per your local database configuration.